LyonsLab/PhytoOracle/README.md

 ## Issues and Questions

 Need help?
 Found a bug?
-Raise an issue on our github page [here](https://github.com/uacic/PhytoOracle/issues).
+Raise an issue on our github page [here](https://github.com/LyonsLab/PhytoOracle/issues).

+**For specific workflows and adapting a pipeline for your own work contact:**

++ Emmanuel Gonzalez: emmanuelgonzalez [at] email.arizona.edu

++ Michele Cosi: cosi [at] email.arizona.edu

+**For plant detection and plant clustering:**

++ Travis Simmons: travis.simmons [at] ccga.edu

+**For the orthomosaicing algorithm:**

++ Ariyan Zarei: ariyanzarei [at] email.arizona.edu

 ## Acknowledgements